FAQSTMJ & SLEEP THERAPY CENTRE OF NEW HAMPSHIRE

-I just have headaches, why was I referred to the TMJ & Sleep Therapy Centre of Montana?
+I just have headaches.
+Why was I referred to the TMJ & Sleep Therapy Centre of New Hampshire?

-I’m confused… why is your name TMJ & Sleep Therapy Centre of Montana?
+Why is your name TMJ & Sleep Therapy Centre of New Hampshire?

 How do I know if I have TMD (Temporomandibular Joint Disorder Disease)?

-I’ve already tried splints, what’s different about your treatment?
+I’ve already tried splints and they didn’t work, what’s different about your treatment?

 Why do I have to wear appliances day and night?
 And why 2 different appliances?